-Can you get a rebate for your lighting project?
+Can you get a LED lighting rebate?
 How much can I get?
 Who gets to make the decision?
 Is is the same across the USA?
 All good questions, and here is some information we think will help.

 Tell me the basics about rebates...